oroinc/documentation/book/data_audits.rst

 API
 ---

-Besides browsing the audit history with your web browser, you can also access the data being stored via an API.
-It provides methods to receive your stored results via either REST or SOAP.
+Along with browsing the audit history with your web browser, you can also access the data being stored via an API which provides methods to receive your stored results via either REST or SOAP.

 Both variants provide methods to retrieve:

-* A list of all audit log entries;
+* A list of all audit log entries

-* A single audit log entry.
+* A single audit log entry

-To retrieve a single entry, you need its id which you have to extract from the list of log entries.
+To retrieve a single entry, you need its id which must be extracted from the list of log entries.

 .. note::